kiddiRU/Verk1_H1/designDocument/sketch.md

 # EXTRA NOTES:
 ### Players / Teams
+- Color: simple length check
+- Venue: simple length check
+- Email: needs to go through a check
+- Phone number: 7 Numbers
+- Address: (strings)(space)(number)
+- When taking input we will have a validator in the logic layer that returns whether it is valid or not
+- Valid player handle: Just about the length (3-12) NEED TO HAVE **ADMIN** in the handle file
+- Date stored YYYY-MM-DD
+  - Validation:
+    - All need to be numbers that are not the "-"
+    - Year:
+    - Month: 01 <= month <= 12
+- If the C color requirement will be used then there should only be options for the user (Can only choose color out of few chosen colors)
 - Randomize team list for tournaments
 - At least 16 teams in a tournament
 - Teams cannot Play in multiple matches at the same time